NethServer/docs/administrator-manual/en/firewall.rst

 * Smart search to quickly find existing rules or objects
 * Real time charts

-Real time charts display traffic and service statistics collected by `netdata <https://www.netdata.cloud/>`_.
+Real time charts display traffic and service statistics collected by `Netdata <https://www.netdata.cloud/>`_.
-To avoid performance penalty on slow hardware, netdata is not part of the firewall application and can be installed from :ref:`software-center-section`.
+To avoid performance penalty on slow hardware, Netdata is not part of the firewall application and can be installed from :ref:`software-center-section`.

 .. _apply_revert-section: